DataDog/datadog-api-client-java/api_docs/v2/IncidentsApi.md

         ApiClient defaultClient = Configuration.getDefaultApiClient();

         IncidentsApi apiInstance = new IncidentsApi(defaultClient);
-        String incidentId = "incidentId_example"; // String | The UUID the incident.
+        String incidentId = "incidentId_example"; // String | The UUID of the incident.
         List<IncidentRelatedObject> include = Arrays.asList(); // List<IncidentRelatedObject> | Specifies which types of related objects should be included in the response.
         try {
             IncidentResponse result = apiInstance.getIncident(incidentId, new IncidentsApi.GetIncidentOptionalParameters()